Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Registering the EmployeeRepository:

-Next, we must register the IEmployeeRepositiry and EmployeeRepositiry in the program class.
+Next, we need to register the IEmployeeRepositiry and EmployeeRepositiry to the built-in dependency injection container.
 So, add the following line to your Program class:

 builder.Services.AddScoped<IEmployeeRepository, EmployeeRepository>();